 Employees who feel connected with one another are less likely to feel isolated at work, and more likely to feel empowered, valued, driven and motivated.
 In fact, one study even found that employee networking can reduce the likelihood of turnover by 140%.

 To improve your organization’s employee engagement efforts, providing networking opportunities is a must.
-Check out this list of my favorite employee networking examples to help people in your organization build relationships with one another.
+Check out this list of my favorite employee networking ideas to help people in your organization build relationships with one another.

 - FREE EBOOK: Download the Employee Engagement Toolkit here.

 Examples of Internal Networking

 Internal networking is the process of establishing interpersonal connections in the workplace, typically done through social events and activities between colleagues.
-Some ideas for internal networking include:
+Some internal networking event ideas include: